apnadkarni/blt/doc/combomenu.rst

     no variable is set.
 The default is "".

   **-width** *numPixels*
     Specifies the width in the *combomenu*.  *NumPixels* can be single value or a list.
 If *numPixels* is a single value it is a non-negative value indicating the width the menu.
 The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
 If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the menu.
 The menu will be at least the minimum width and less than or equal to the maximum.
 If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the menu.
 The nominal size overrides the calculated width of the menu.
 If *numPixels* is "", then the width of the menu is calculated based on the widths of all the menu items.
 The default is "".

-  **-xscrollbar** *widget*
+  **-xscrollbar** *widgetName*
     Specifies the name of a scrollbar widget to use as the horizontal scrollbar for this menu.
 The scrollbar widget must be a child of the combomenu and doesn't have to exist yet.
 At an idle point later, the combomenu will attach the scrollbar to widget, effectively packing the scrollbar into the menu.

-  **-xscrollcommand** *string*
+  **-xscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with horizontal scrollbars.
 Whenever the horizontal view in the widget's window changes, the widget will generate a TCL command by concatenating the